Networking¶

 Access point mode¶

-The AP image variant (Halos-Desktop-Marine-HALPI2-AP) creates a WiFi access point on first boot:
+All headless images and the Halos-Desktop-Marine-HALPI2-AP desktop variant create a WiFi access point on first boot:

 - Network name: